 RULING: The spectator area may not be an appropriate place for players to be swinging bats from a safety perspective, but between innings, the correct rule would be Rule 6.5.3 which allows swinging, throwing, and pitching in a dead-ball area outside the field of play (most often, a bullpen or batting tunnel).
-During pitching changes, Rule 6.5.3 precludes players leaving the dugout to engage in these activities on the field of play.
+During pitching changes, Rules 6.5.3 and 6.5.4 limit players leaving the dugout to engage in these activities on the field of play, except for warm-up swings in foul territory by the batter and on-deck batter, and warm-up running in the foul territory portion of the outfield.